 This chart at the right is extremely versatile.
 This becomes evident when one considers the decision-making value when used broadly, as well as specifically, to make decisions about where to focus time and energy in your risk management activities.
 This chart has the power to tell you a lot about your organization's:

 - Risks; and

 - Effectiveness of risk controls.

 An aviation SMS becoming “self-aware” is the first step to developing a more mature, more proactive, and healthier safety culture.
-A chart with the top hazards affecting your company communicates this awareness to all employees that have access to this risk analysis chart.
+A chart with the top hazards affecting your company communicates this awareness to all employees who have access to this risk analysis chart.

-As a safety promotion tool, this top hazards' chart becomes exceptionally useful for increasing hazard awareness among line-level employees.
+As a safety promotion tool, this top hazards chart becomes exceptionally useful for increasing hazard awareness among line-level employees.
 For many years, we've seen this common safety chart displayed in monthly SMS newsletters.